milen-patel/milen-patel.github.io/_posts/2023-10-16-mongodb-cert-guide.md

   * To query on subdocuments, wrap the name in quotations: "a.b"
     * For example `{customer.age: {$gt: 50}}` finds all the documents where the customer age field is greater than 50

-# Unit 8: MongoDB CRUD Operations: Replace and Delete Documents [DONE]
+# Unit 8: MongoDB CRUD Operations: Replace and Delete Documents
 * `database.collection.replaceOne(filter, replacement, options)` lets you replace a document in MongoDB
   * *Filter*: A query that matches the document to replace
   * *Replacement*: The new document to replace the old one with